Chef Dennis

 Do you bake salmon covered or uncovered?

 Bake salmon, uncovered, 4 to 6 minutes per ½-inch thickness.
-It’s best to undercook salmon so always check at the minimum time to make sure the salmon isn’t overcooked.
+It’s best to undercook salmon, so always check at the minimum time to ensure it’s not overcooked.

 How can I make salmon taste better?